Vesna Pusić

 Vesna Pusić (/hr/; born 25 March 1953) is a Croatian sociologist and politician who served as First Deputy Prime Minister and Minister of Foreign and European Affairs in the centre-left cabinet of Zoran Milanović.
 She was Croatia's second female Foreign Minister taking the office after Kolinda Grabar-Kitarović.
 She is known as an outspoken liberal and an advocate of European integration, anti-fascism, gender equality and LGBT rights.

 After becoming involved in politics in the early 1990s, Pusić served five consecutive terms as MP, having been elected to the Croatian Parliament in the 2000, 2003, 2007, 2011, 2015 and 2016 parliamentary elections.
 She also ran in the 2009–10 presidential election, coming in fifth out of twelve candidates.
 During her 2008–2011 parliament term she chaired the parliamentary committee for tracking the progress of Croatia's accession negotiations with the European Union.
 She also held the post of Vice-President of the European Liberal Democrat and Reform Party (ELDR).

 Early life and education

-Vesna Pusić was born on 25 March 1953 in Zagreb to jurist and university professor Eugen Pusić and Višnja (née Anđelinović) Pusić, a professor of English language.
+Vesna Pusić was born on 25 March 1953 in Zagreb to jurist and university professor Eugen Pusić and Višnja, a professor of English language.
 She graduated from II Gymnasium in 1971, after which she enrolled in Faculty of Humanities and Social Sciences from which she graduated with a degree in sociology and philosophy in 1976.
 In 1984, she obtained a doctorate in sociology at the same faculty (PhD Thesis: "The Role of Collective Decision-making in the Realization of Workers' Interests").